 Identify roles and assign responsibilities across different areas of the project.

+Identifying key project team members who will have responsibility for leading accessibility initiatives is an important step towards ensuring proper representation from all aspects within the product line.
+In addition to these roles, assigning responsibilities that match the needs of the web project are an integral step.

+Project areas such as design, content creation, development, and quality assurance all have an important relationship to implementing proper accessibility activities.
+Smaller teams will likely have as few as one person who will be responsible for accessibility.
+Roles that accept agency for the proper implementation of accessibility measures will help to ensure proper execution.

-For website development projects identify key project team members who will have responsibility for leading accessibility activities within their area and to function as primary contacts for accessibility questions.
+Identify key project team members who will have responsibility for leading accessibility activities within their area and to function as primary contacts for accessibility questions.
 Ensure there is representation from across all project areas such as design, content creation, development, and quality assurance.
 In smaller teams it is likely that one individual will have primary responsibility for accessibility.

 Assign responsibility to other organizational areas that impact on the provision of accessible websites.

 For example, incorporating your accessibility policy into procurement processes reduces the risk that third-party supplied content or tools will introduce accessibility barriers.
 Consider other organizational areas such as information technology, human resources, marketing, organizational executive, and legal.
 Identify and appoint individuals to review policies and processes with accessibility in mind.

+The success of implementing accessibility will likely include individuals with significant leverage in how methods are completed, such as senior management or an executive leadership.
+Where your website is subject to many different legislations, consider appointing a responsible party for each region.
+This role requires monitoring legislative change relating to accessibility and ensures that organizational policies are reviewed and updated appropriately.

 Communicate within the project and organization who the responsible parties are.

-Communicate whom to take accessibility issues to and also highlight the ongoing commitment to accessibility.
+Responsibilities also include tracking and monitoring accessibility issues so that corrective action can be taken.
+Communicating how individuals outside the project can log accessibility issues will highlight an ongoing commitment to accessibility.
 For wider organizational communication aim to inform key members of management and teams involved in website development activities.

-Ensure any third-party providers are aware of your accessibility requirements and your expectations.
+Ensure all relevant stakeholders to the project, including third-party providers, vendors, or clients, are aware of the project’s accessibility requirements and expectations.

 If you use an external company for the creation of part or all of your website then make them aware of your accessibility policy.
-Ultimately you, as the purchaser, still hold responsibility for website accessibility.
-Responsibility in this case means clear communication of what you expect in terms of accessibility and any additional accessibility acceptance testing.
+The responsibility for the project’s accessibility will fall under the immediate role that is managing the project.
+However, responsibility means clear communication of what you expect in terms of accessibility and any additional accessibility acceptance testing.

-Assign responsibility for each jurisdictional region your website spans.

-Where your website is subject to many different legislations, consider appointing a responsible party for each region.
-Their role is to monitor legislative change relating to accessibility and ensure that organizational policies are reviewed and updated appropriately.

 Related resources

 Accessibility Responsibility Breakdown - Explores WCAG 2.0 success criteria by project role.